-The agency shall have a written Succession Plan Development policy/procedure that describes how future leadership is identified, educated, mentored, and prepared for leadership roles within the organization.
+The agency shall have a well-established, documented Succession Plan that describes and demonstrates how future leadership is identified, educated, mentored, and prepared for leadership roles within the organization.

-Documentation: Provide a copy of the written succession plan policy.
+Documentation: Provide a copy of the written succession plan.
 Provide examples of succession planning within the organization.